 Mathieu Clauss leverages a classic, elegant image slider that takes up the whole browser screen and adapts to its dimension, providing users that come from tablets and cell phones with an optimal experience.
 It skillfully sheds light on the best works of the artist, preventing them from overlooking even tiny detail.

 The website shows the consistency in design.
 It is constructed from components that are made in the same style and fashion.
 Thus, the slider is based on a primary 2-tone coloring, uses some extras decorative tricks that spice up text and images, and has distinctive bold borders that set it apart from the environment.

 Banneton’s homepage features a marvelous slider that boasts of an artistic nature and a certain charm.
-With its ribbon style block for displaying description, a sophisticated textured backdrop that mimics pile of old papers, tiny square shaped buttons for navigation, it easily puts the selected content above everything else.
+With its ribbon-style block for displaying description, a sophisticated textured backdrop that mimics a pile of old papers, tiny square-shaped buttons for navigation, it easily puts the selected content above everything else.

 Instrument’s landing page has a clean and crisp appearance, so does the chief slider.
 It employs standard circular buttons for moving between items and has a solid dark box for showing extra information that thanks to its relatively wide size does not go unnoticed.

 Jérôme Détraz’s personal portfolio omits needless things, and as a result, the huge content slider instantly catches the eye.
 It has a flat style appearance and beautiful coloring that lets the component naturally blend into the composition.
 Each slide is split into two parts to showcase the information in a straightforward way.

 Boerdam makes use of a regular full-screen slider that gives the featured content the top priority.
 For better readability, the designer utilizes solid stripes that stand in sharp contrast to foreground captions, bluish buttons that look eye-catching, and flat plain arrow-shaped buttons for simplifying navigation.